Open-Markets-Initiative/Directory/Organizations/Aquis/Protocols/Atp.md

-## Atp: Aquis Trading Protocol
+## Atp: Aquis Exchange Order Entry

-Binary order entry protocol for submitting and managing orders on the Aquis Exchange.
+Proprietary binary order entry protocol for efficient low-latency order submission and trading on Aquis Exchange.

 ### Overview

-Atp is the native binary order entry protocol for Aquis Exchange, providing electronic trading access for equities across Aquis European venues.
-The protocol supports order submission, modification, cancellation, and execution reporting with binary-encoded messages for efficient low-latency communication.

-Atp provides a full order lifecycle management interface including support for various order types, time-in-force options, and execution instructions.
-The protocol handles session management with login, heartbeat, and sequencing to maintain reliable connectivity to Aquis matching engines.
+Atp is the proprietary binary trading protocol developed by Aquis Exchange to provide efficient, streamlined, and low-latency order entry.
+It is the native interface for trading members submitting orders, modifications, and cancellations for equities listed on the Aquis platform.

+The protocol supports a rich set of trading features including order references, clearing configuration, cancel on disconnect, self-trade prevention, post-only orders and post-only cancel-replace variants, Market at Close handling, and order sweeps.
+Execution reports and order status updates are delivered on the same Tcp session that carries outbound orders.

 ### Transport

-Tcp to Aquis trading gateways.
-Sessions are established with authentication and maintained with heartbeat monitoring and bidirectional sequence number tracking.
+Tcp for persistent authenticated member sessions carrying order submission, modification, cancellation, and execution report messages with sequenced streaming delivery.

 ### Key Characteristics

-- **Binary encoded** - Efficient binary message format for low-latency order handling
+- **Proprietary binary** - Custom low-latency wire format native to Aquis Exchange
-- **Full order lifecycle** - New order, modify, cancel, and execution report messages
+- **Full order lifecycle** - New, modify, cancel, execution report, and reject messages
-- **Session management** - Login, heartbeat, and sequence number synchronization
-- **Multiple order types** - Limit, market, and pegged order support
-- **Real-time execution reports** - Immediate acknowledgments and fill notifications
+- **Cancel on disconnect** - Automatic order cancellation if the session drops
+- **Self-trade prevention** - Built-in protection against self-matching
+- **Post-only orders** - Non-aggressing order types with cancel-replace variants
+- **Market at Close** - Support for closing auction order types
+- **Order sweeps** - Grouped order actions for fast risk management
+- **Sequence numbered** - Bidirectional sequence numbers for reliable session recovery